USEPA/EPA_HD_CTI_BCA/docs/source/introduction.rst

     - A MOVES-based or fleet file which provides inventories and VMT, etc., to support the GHG analysis.
     - MOVES_Adjustments_CAP.csv which provides adjustments to data in the MOVES-based CAP data file that might be necessary within the BCA tool.
 Currently, this adjusts regclass 41 diesel data to reflect engine-certs only.
     - MOVES_Adjustments_GHG.csv which provides adjustments to data in the MOVES-based GHG data file that might be necessary within the BCA tool.
 Currently, this adjusts applicable sourcetype VPOP data.
-    - DirectCostInputs_byRegClass_byFuelType.csv which provides the direct technology costs by Regulatory Class.
+    - DirectCostInputs_byRegClass_byFuelType.csv which provides the direct technology costs by Regulatory Class (used in the CAP analysis).
-    - TechCostInputs_bySourceType_byFuelType.csv which provides the tech costs (direct plus indirect) by SourceType.
+    - TechCostInputs_bySourceType_byFuelType.csv which provides the tech costs (direct plus indirect) by SourceType (used in the GHG analysis).
     - LearningRateScalars_byRegClass.csv which provides scalars to be applied in estimating learning effects on direct costs.
 Currently, this is used in the CAP analysis.
     - LearningRateScalars_bySourceType.csv which provides scalars to be applied in estimating learning effects on direct costs.
 Currently, this is used in the GHG analysis.
     - IndirectCostInputs_RegClass.csv which provides indirect cost markup factors applied to reg class direct costs to estimate indirect costs; this is used in the CAP analysis.
     - IndirectCostInputs_SourceType.csv which provides indirect cost markup factors applied to sourcetype direct costs to estimate indirect costs.
 Currently, this is not used.
-    - ORVR_FuelChangeInputs.csv which provides the CAP fuel consumption impacts expected from adding onboard refueling vapor recovery systems to HD gasoline vehicles.
+    - ORVR_FuelChangeInputs_CAP.csv which provides the CAP fuel consumption impacts expected from adding onboard refueling vapor recovery systems to HD gasoline vehicles.
+    - ORVR_FuelChangeInputs_GHG.csv which provides the GHG fuel consumption impacts expected from adding onboard refueling vapor recovery systems to HD gasoline vehicles.
     - DEF_DoseRateInputs.csv which provides the CAP diesel exhaust fluid (DEF) dosing rates expected in the baseline scenario.
     - DEF_Prices.csv which provides DEF prices by calendar year.
     - CriteriaCostFactors.csv which provides the cost per ton of criteria emissions in the inventory (not used for the NPRM analysis).